-GraphBLAS has been a community effort (http://graphblas.org), and this package would not be possible the efforts of the GraphBLAS Steering Committee (David Bader, Aydın Buluç, John Gilbert, Jeremy Kepner, Tim Mattson, and Henning Meyerhenke), the GraphBLAS API Committee (Aydın Buluç, Tim Mattson, Scott McMillan, José Moreira, and Carl Yang), and Roi Lipman of Redis Labs.
-This work is supported by NVIDIA, Intel, MIT Lincoln Laboratory, Redis Labs, and the National Science Foundation (NSF CNS-1514406).
+GraphBLAS has been a community effort (http://graphblas.org), and this package would not be possible the efforts of the GraphBLAS Steering Committee (David Bader, Aydın Buluç, John Gilbert, Jeremy Kepner, Tim Mattson, and Henning Meyerhenke), the GraphBLAS API Committee (Aydın Buluç, Tim Mattson, Scott McMillan, José Moreira, and Carl Yang), and Roi Lipman of RedisLabs.
+This work is supported by the National Science Foundation, under grant NSF CNS-1514406, and by MIT Lincoln Laboratory.